Evolutionary dynamics of any multiplayer game on regular graphs: Methods

 \subsection{The decomposition to single games}

-The following form of the master equation is important, which holds for any $n$-strategy multiplayer game and allows us to obtain the replicator dynamics by summing the results from the mean payoff of a series of single games:
+The following form of the master equation is important, which holds for any $n$-strategy multiplayer game and allows us to obtain the replicator dynamics by summing the expected payoff calculations in a series of single games: